-For helpful discussions on the topics of this paper, I'm grateful to Yuval Avnur and Jim Pryor.
-This paper picks up a theme that I was unable to develop with the space constraints of Worsnip (2023), but that was a part of some early presentations of that material; I echo my thanks to everyone who assisted me with that paper.
+For helpful written comments and/or discussions on the topics of this paper, I'm grateful to Yuval Avnur, Ram Neta, Jim Pryor, and Conner Schultz.
+This paper picks up a theme that I was unable to develop within the space constraints of Worsnip (2023), but that was a part of some early presentations of that material; I echo my thanks to everyone who assisted me with that paper.